By James Eliot, Markets & Finance Editor

 -

 Underestimating Documentation Needs: Institutions failing to keep thorough conservation records often struggle to prove the provenance and preservation history of assets.
-This lapses can lead to depreciated market value, as potential buyers often request detailed histories before purchase.
+This lapse can lead to depreciated market value, as potential buyers often request detailed histories before purchase.

 Where This Is Heading